Bare My Breast

 Maybe one day, most likely, my breasts will be plucked off just like the way my daughter rips up dandelions in the summer.
 But for now, we sit chest to chest—mouth to breast—and I swear our heartbeats kiss.

 "I am a daughter, a mother, and a carrier of the BRCA1 gene.
 Currently, I am an MFA graduate student at Brigham Young University studying Creative Nonfiction.
-I am most often found running, baking cookies with my husband, or reading the same book for the eighth time to my one-year-old daughter."
+I am most often found running, baking cookies, or reading the same book for the eighth time to my one-year-old daughter."

 Megan McOmber Wight reads from "Bare My Breast"